 They tell you what you want to hear.

 Someone who has had close interaction with a psychopath for a period of time eventually finds out that this person has been using them all along.
 In intimate relationships, a psychopath is adroit at telling his or her partner exactly what the other wants to hear.
 In fact, because they’re so charming and know the person so well, the victim has no clue about the true intentions of their supposed partner, or spouse.
 The loved ones and family members of some psychopathic killers often claim that they never saw any indications of evil, as difficult as that is to believe.

 They have no conscience.

 A conscience implies a sense of morality, whereas a psychopath has none.
 Someone who lacks a conscience can readily behave in unconscionable ways, and psychopaths plot and device scenarios where they carry out their heinous acts with a fervor and glee that normal human beings cannot begin to fathom.
-Psychopaths are emotionally unresponsive to the crimes they commit.
+Psychopaths are

 Fear is an alien concept to the psychopath.